 Increased conversions.
 When you tailor messages to the reader, it’s much more likely to create the spark that inspires customers to make a purchase.

 Consumers get what they want.
 Remember that people don’t necessarily hate advertising — they just hate bad advertising that’s also irrelevant.
-Personalized marketing allows you to provide relevant content (emails, ads, blog posts, etc.), valuable suggestions, and recent browsing history reminders at the right place at the right time.
+Ad personalization allows you to provide relevant content (emails, ads, blog posts, etc.), valuable suggestions, and recent browsing history reminders at the right place at the right time.
 And since personalized marketing strategies look at current and past behavior, it’s more likely that consumers will respond favorably.